 Pregnant women remain in the clinically vulnerable group, advised to be especially careful to follow the guidance and minimise contact with others.
 Our antenatal courses remain online, ensuring a safe, social and interactive experience.

 We welcome the new guidance from NHS England, issued on 15 December, that confirms 'that a woman should have access to support from a person of her choosing at all stages on her maternity journey.'
 This makes the case for partners to be allowed to attend antenatal scans, labour and postnatal wards, because at the moment the restrictions are variable.
 This was campaigned for by birthrights.
 See the guidance from NHS England here.

 Since the beginning of lockdown and Covid-19 restrictions, we’ve been campaigning for the needs of new and expectant parents to be recognised.
 Read about how we're delivering our services under the restrictions.

 Walk & Talk groups

-We're pleased to say that in England and Scotland, Walk & Talk groups are running.
+We're pleased to say that in England, Wales and Scotland, Walk & Talk groups are running.
 However, as these are volunteer-led, we appreciate some volunteers may not be in a position to run the walks at the moment, or feel comfortable doing so.
 Please check your local NCT Facebook page to see if any walks are running near you.
 Or, if you'd like to set one up yourself, see here.

 Contactless loan or hire service

 Some local NCT groups provide a contactless loan or hire service of items that can help with your parenting choices.
 These may be cloth nappy libraries, baby-carrying or sling libraries, welly libraries or valley cushion loans.
 You can ask at your local branch if they have this service.

 Our Baby Bundles volunteers are also helping parents in difficult circumstances by providing essential items to parents in need.
 We're delighted to say that in England, Scotland, Wales and Northern Ireland both these services are able to continue.